 4. How dangerous is the project?

 Falls are one of the most common reason for emergency room visits.
 If you decide to take on work that is high off the ground, be certain the ladder or scaffolding is assembled and positioned properly.
 Likewise, with electrical projects like replacing outlets or switches, turn off the circuit breakers and then test the wires with a voltmeter before beginning work.
 Generally, if the work is dangerous, leave it to the professionals.
+If you decide to do the work yourself, check out these safety tips for home renovation projects.

 5. Do you have the tools?